ppedrord/programming_challenges/README.md

-# codility_challenges.
+# programming_challenges.
-Resolutions of codility challenges and tasks.
+Resolutions of programming challenges and tasks.

-These are the resolutions of challenges and tasks proposed in codility to develop and improve programming skills and techniques.
+These are the resolutions of challenges and tasks proposed to develop and improve programming skills and techniques.